 The book showcases state-of-the-art preconditioning techniques for boundary integral equations, presenting up-to-date research.
 It also includes a detailed discussion of Sobolev spaces of fractional orders to familiarise readers with important mathematical tools for the analysis.
 Furthermore, the concise overview of adaptive BEM, hp-version BEM, and coupling of FEM-BEM provides efficient computational tools for solving practical problems with applications in science and engineering.

-The book can be purchased via Springer.
+The book can be purchased via Springer, opens in a new window.

 Congratulations to Professor Tran upon the publication of his new book!